5 Causes Of Sperm Release During Sleep

 6. Stress and Emotional Factors

-Relaxation techniques and stress management can help reduce the likelihood of such occurrences if they become overly frequent or bothersome.
+Using relaxation techniques alongside stress management can decrease the chances of such events becoming frequent or bothersome.

 7. Age and Hormonal Fluctuations